Nebraska puts away Northern Illinois early in a 44-8 win

 Mills, who averaged under 3 yards per carry in the first two games, raised that to an eye-popping 10.5 against NIU.

-“Dedrick made a huge step in the right direction,” Frost said.
-“You’re seeing what we saw of him in camp.
-He did a better job being patient and finding the holes.”
+“It feels amazing,” Mills said.
+“First couple of weeks I was rushing the run instead of being patient and finding the holes.
+This week in practice I emphasized slowing down and making the right cuts.”

 Mills, who broke a 61-yard run in the first quarter but fumbled on the next play, scored from 24 yards and Kanawai Noa caught a 27-yard TD pass just before half.
-Noa grabbed the ball away from NIU cornerback Jalen McKie in the back of the end zone and initially was ruled out of bounds.
-A video review showed he got his left foot down inbounds and controlled the ball.

-The Huskers mounted a goal-line stand early in the fourth quarter to deny NIU a touchdown, with Eli Sullivan breaking up a pass on fourth down from the 1.
+The Huskers mounted a goal-line stand early in the fourth quarter, with Eli Sullivan breaking up a pass on fourth down from the 1, and held the Huskies to 74 yards rushing.

+“Obviously, not our best performance,” NIU coach Thomas Hammock said.
+“We wanted to give ourselves a chance.
+We didn’t do that early.
+Credit to Nebraska, they had some explosive plays, which we knew could happen.”

 THE TAKEAWAY